-Compared to your average kitchen knife – or even Chef’s knife – a Damascus steel Chef’s knife has an alluring appearance and enchanted edge.
+Compared to your average kitchen knife – or even some high quality Chef’s knife – a Damascus steel Chef’s knife has an alluring appearance and enchanted edge.
 Between the fantastic patterns, sharp edge, and seemingly infinite durability, it’s an all-purpose knife that can ignite your real passion for cooking.

 Which tool earns the title of the best Damascus chef knife is a bit of a personal choice.
 I’ll do my best to help today, though: here are six top-rated Damascus Chef’s knives to help you find the perfect knife for your kitchen.

 Top Damascus Chef’s Knives Reviewed